 This disease can be treated with chemotherapy, radiation, surgery, laser therapy, and other procedures.
 When lung cancer spreads, it usually heads for the bone, liver, small intestine, and the brain.
 The ability to heal from the disease varies greatly, depending on the individual and the type of cancer.
 Many survive and their tumors can be cured, while others experience recurring episodes or are never cured.
 Quitting smoking and avoiding other risk factors is the best way to prevent lung cancer.
 Once a person stops smoking, their risk level decreases by leaps and bounds within a year.

-It may be difficult for individuals with lung cancer to get health insurance, as it is such a serious illness requiring much treatment and medical care.
+It isn’t difficult for individuals with lung cancer to get health insurance anymore, although it is a serious illness requiring much treatment and medical care.
 If you still smoke, however, you will see a rate increase.
 The Affordable Care Act made it so that everyone can receive health insurance and covered care, regardless of your health status or medical history.
-Before health reform, however, unless the cancer is long gone and you have been cured, you can expect an obstacle course when getting coverage on the individual market.
-Although your health plan of choice may not be available, there are other solutions for finding health insurance with lung cancer if you are declined.
+Before health reform, however, unless the cancer was long gone and you were cured, you could expect an obstacle course when getting coverage on the individual market.
+Now, your health plan of choice is likely available, there are other solutions for finding health insurance with lung cancer, as you won’t be declined.

-Lung cancer will typically create a barrier when applying for an individual health plan, as with most cancers, before the ACA took effect.
-As everyone’s history and disease are different, and all underwriting guidelines are as well, the outlook is highly variable.
-A number of health plans will request your information from an oncologist and review your records, prognosis, and address your current state before making a final decision.
-At the very least, this is a slight consideration for those who have overcome the disease and want to apply for individual coverage.
+Lung cancer typically created a barrier when applying for an individual health plan, as with most cancers, before the ACA took effect.
+As everyone’s medical history and disease are different, and all underwriting guidelines were as well, the outlook was highly variable.
+A number of health plans would request your information from an oncologist and review your records, prognosis, and address your current state before making a final decision.
+At the very least, this is a slight consideration for those who have overcome the disease and wanted to apply for individual coverage.

-Based on your risk level with lung cancer in your past, you may receive an elimination rider or an exclusion period on your plan, indicating the insurer does not plan on paying to treat your illness should it return.
-Preventive care will be available, and you should have no problem receiving coverage for screenings to ensure your cancer does not return.
-Those who currently are diagnosed with any form of lung cancer at the time of application would be declined by any insurer, as they do not accept people with the greatest risk, highest expenses, and a dependency on frequent medical care.
+Based on your risk level with lung cancer in your past, you might receive an elimination rider or an exclusion period on your plan, indicating the insurer did not plan on paying to treat your illness should it return.
+Preventive care would be available, and you would have no problem receiving coverage for screenings to ensure your cancer does not return.
+Those who were diagnosed at with any form of lung cancer at the time of application would be declined by any insurer, as they did not accept people with the greatest risk, highest expenses, and a need for frequent medical care.

-Lung cancer can lead to much disappointment with health insurance companies, but there are other options if you experience rejection due to your condition.
-The best way to find coverage the works for your is to consider your most tangible, probably options.
+Lung cancer will not leave you uninsured any longer, as health insurance companies are required to accept you as an applicant.
+The best way to find coverage the works for you is to consider your budget and health needs.
 Some individuals have access to insurance through their jobs, while others may not earn enough to support a monthly premium and require government assistance.
 Either of these should be sufficient if you have not already tried applying.
 If you don’t have these options, try the individual market.
 Keep in mind that no insurer can turn you down, so as long as a plan is affordable, you can get insured.

 Group Health Insurance

-Like the plans we sell to individuals at East Coast Health Insurance sells, an employer plan is a private source of coverage through a company like Aetna, United, or Coventry.
+Like the plans we sell to individuals at East Coast Health Insurance, an employer plan is a source of coverage through a private insurance company like Aetna, United, or Coventry.
 Yet, they operate differently as they are designed to cover a large number of employees, and your employer pays a percentage of the premium.
 Group plans are also not permitted to decline anyone based on their health.
 Even if a worker has cancer, the insurance company cannot refuse to give you coverage, but they can and will increase the entire group rate.
 Group coverage is worthwhile to consider if you have it available, as you will not be declined.

 As rates may increase, it is important to remember this plan may not be very cost effective, though it depends on the state of your condition.
 The majority of Americans have a group plan, which means they must be priced somewhat decently.
 Each insurer, employer, and employee changes the variables for cost, but at least you will have coverage.
-These plans cover a wide variety of services, and they will not deny a claim if your care is deemed medically necessary, and for cancer it certainly will be.
+These plans can cover a wide variety of services, and they should not deny a claim if your care is deemed medically necessary, and for cancer it certainly will be.
 If your employer’s plan doesn’t offer a comprehensive set of benefits, check your options on the individual market.